Chicago Bulls: Miami Heat

 The Bulls and the Miami Heat rivalry began once the Heat became contenders during the 1990s, a decade dominated by the Bulls.
 They were eliminated 3 times by Chicago, who went on to win the title each time.
-The rivalry was revived due to the return of the Bulls to the playoffs in the post-Michael Jordan era and the emergence of Dwyane Wade and Derrick Rose.
+The rivalry was revived due to the return of the Bulls to the playoffs after the departure of Jordan from the Bulls and the emergence of Dwyane Wade and Derrick Rose.
 The revived rivalry was physical, involving rough plays and hard fouls between players, most notably the actions of former Heat player James Posey.
 The Bulls and Heat met in the 2011 Eastern Conference Finals, with the Heat winning in 5 games.
 On March 27, 2013, Chicago snapped Miami's 27-game winning streak.
 The Bulls and Heat met later that year in the 2013 Eastern Conference Semifinals.
 Miami won the series 4–1.
+In 2023, the two would meet in the Eastern Conference play-in, with the Heat winning to advance to the playoffs.
+Notably the game featured former Bull, Jimmy Butler on the Heat and former teammates DeMar DeRozan (Chicago) versus Kyle Lowry (Miami).
+The Bulls and the Heat would go on to meet in the Eastern Conference play-ins in both of the next two years, with the Heat eliminating the Bulls from playoff contention in both of those games.

 New York Knicks

 Another franchise that the Bulls have competed fiercely with is the New York Knicks.
 The two teams met in the playoffs in four consecutive years (1991–1994) and again in 1996, with the teams' series twice (1992 and 1994) going the full seven games.
 Their first playoff confrontation, however, came in 1989 when both teams were called "teams on the rise" under Michael Jordan and Patrick Ewing, respectively (rivalry that started their freshman year in the 1982 NCAA Men's Division I Basketball Championship Game with Jordan hitting the deciding jumper of the final).
 That first confrontation would belong to Chicago with six games of the Eastern Semifinals.
 The Bulls won in the first three years (1991–1993) before losing in 1994 but got revenge in 1996.
 As with Detroit, the historic rivalry between the cities has led to animosity between the teams and occasionally their fans.